dmi3y/cardgen/README.md

 ## FAQ

 Q. What does this code `..for (; i --> 0 ;) {..` means?
 A. This is fancy way to write reverse loop, which is arguably looks cleaner compared with classic version of it `..for(var i = array.length; i > 0; i--)`.
-In fact construction `-->` is combination of two operators `--` and `>`, so every step `i` gets decremented by 1 and compared if it is less then zero.
+In fact construction `-->` is combination of two operators `>` and `--`, so every step `i` get compared if it is still more than zero and decremented by one afteword.

 ## TODO